0 Products

 1. Mangoes are Rich in Myrcene

-2. Apples are High in Terpinolene and Alpha-Farnesene
+2. Green Apples are High in Terpinolene and Alpha-Farnesene

 One of the coolest things about apples is the huge variety of them!
 You can have apples that are sour, like Granny Smith Apples, or ones that are sweeter, like Honeycrisps.
-But with all those different flavors and sensations come different terpene profiles.
+If you’re a fan of Granny Smith apples, Farnesene might just be your new favorite terpene isolate.

-Plus, because of the way we’ve cultivated apples, newer varieties don’t have as many terpenes as their heirloom counterparts.
+Due to the way apples have been cultivated over the years, newer varieties don’t have as many terpenes as their heirloom counterparts.
 CannaCon says, “The Royal Gala had 5-15 times less terpene content than heritage varieties such as King David, Belle Bonne or Adam’s Permain.
-Additionally the Royal Gala had a much less diverse profile, with a narrow variety of terpenes.”
+Additionally the Royal Gala had a much less diverse profile, with a narrow variety of terpenes.”¹

 3. Citrus Fruits Have Lots of Limonene

-Speaking of Limonene, almost all citrus fruits have large amounts of Limonene in them--the name should have been a big hint!
-Think lemons, limes, oranges, grapefruits, mandarins, and more.
+Almost all citrus fruits have large amounts of d-Limonene in them — the name should have been a big hint!

 Since terpenes are all about scent and flavor, it makes sense that a lot of herbs and spices are abundant in terpenes.
-Specifically, you should be looking at your spice cabinet!
+For example, there are likely a LOT of items in your spice cabinet that are full of the terpene isolate beta-Caryophyllene.
+This spicy isolate can be found in a variety of spices, such as:

 • Basil